webarkit/jsartoolkitNFT/README.md

 2. Clone ARToolKit5 project to get the latest source files.
 From within JSARToolKitNFT directory do `git submodule update --init`.
 If you already cloned ARToolKit5 to a different directory you can:

   - create a link in the `jsartoolkitNFT/emscripten/` directory that points to ARToolKit5 (`jsartoolkitNFT/emscripten/artoolkit5`) (Linux and macOS only)
-  - or, set the `ARTOOLKIT5_ROOT` environment variable to point to your ARToolKit5 clone
+  - or, set the `WEBARKITLIB_ROOT` environment variable to point to your ARToolKit5 clone
   - or, change the `tools/makem.js` file to point to your artoolkit5 clone (line 20)

 ## ARnft library